Long-finned pilot whale: Tourism

 Long-finned pilot whales are economically important in the whale-watching industry of some areas of the world, especially in eastern Canada.
-Even though there are a number of other species of whales found in the Gulf of the St. Lawrence and around Newfoundland, pilots are one of the more common ones sighted inshore during the summer season.
+Even though there are a number of other species of whales found in the Gulf of St. Lawrence and around Newfoundland, pilots are one of the more common ones sighted inshore during the summer season.
 The tour vessels used in these regions are normally old converted fishing vessels or zodiacs.
 In these places, pilot whales provide valuable income for people living in rural fishing communities.

 The effects of whale-watching on long-finned pilot whales have not been well studied.

 Museum specimens

 The articulated skeleton of a long-finned pilot whale, killed in the Firth of Forth in 1867, was put on display at Leeds City Museum, UK in 2019.